AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 ```

 To enable posting of analytics, configure the `analytics_endpoint` and `x_api_key` in the `public/config.json` file.
 The default value is an empty string, which will not post any analytics.

+## Docker

+To build with docker run:

+`docker build .`

+from the root directory.
+This is will build a container which serves content on port 80.
+You can run this with:

+`docker run -p 80:80 <hash>`